asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 ## Misunderstanding the Purpose of TDD

 There is a widespread misunderstanding in the industry about the purpose of TDD.
-Often people believe that the primary justification of practicing TDD is the creation of unit tests.
-Believing this leads people to come to the conclusion that TDD is just one of many ways arrive at having a unit test suite.
+Often people believe that the primary justification for practicing TDD is the creation of unit tests.
+Believing this leads people to the conclusion that TDD is just one of many ways arrive at having a unit test suite.
 However, this line of thinking illustrates the most common misunderstanding when it comes to TDD: that TDD is a testing practice.

 When practicing TDD, a high quality unit test suite is a secondary benefit.
 It can even be considered a side-effect of the practice.
 TDD is a software design and development practice first and foremost.
 Those who believe writing tests last is equally beneficial are missing the significant software design and development benefits of the practice.